fspconsulting/ChatGPT-Carbon-SPFX/README.md

 This extension illustrates the following concepts:

-- How to get data from an exteranl API in an SPFX webpart
+- How to get data from an external API in an SPFx webpart
-- How to integrate openai's API into an SPFX webpart
+- How to integrate OpenAI's API into an SPFx webpart
 - How to use ChatGPT to query data

 The webpart was designed to read data from a carbon intensity api but will work with pretty much any anonymous api.